Interview Preparation and Corresponding with Employers

 Interviews, from those conducted through on-campus recruiting to those over Skype, can be daunting.
 Let’s go through some tools for preparation to make sure you’re ready:

-Case interviews are commonly used for consulting jobs and case questions are sometimes used for interviews in other fields such as marketing.
-You must have an individual or group mock case interview to prepare for them.
-It takes practice to answer these questions well – we’re happy to help you with a mock.
-Schedule a Mock Case Interview via Calendly.
+- Case interviews are commonly used for consulting jobs and case questions are sometimes used for interviews in other fields such as marketing.
+It takes practice to answer these questions well – we’re happy to help you practice.
+Schedule a Practice Case Interview.
 Here are some case interview preparation resources:

 - CQInteractive walks you through cases and brain teasers